skirlez/g3man/README.md

 - Parallelize the patching process

   Currently the patching process is mostly bottlenecked by compilation.
-It is done in sequence because UndertaleModLib/Underanalyzer's compile function has side effects.
+It is done in sequence because Underanalyzer's compile function has side effects on the data.win.
 Theoretically this should be possible, and would speed up patching immensely.

 - Support for more platforms

   MacOS support, for example, should be fairly trivial if anyone is interested in adding support for it.
+There's already an OSX constant defined in the project, I just don't have any Apple hardware.
 - Support for GameMaker Studio 1.4

-  I've done all testing for (relatively) recent versions of GameMaker. with how g3man is built, GMS1.4 support wouldn't be very hard to do.
+  I've done all testing for (relatively) recent versions of GameMaker.
+  With how g3man is built, GMS1.4 support wouldn't be very hard to do.
   Who knows, maybe it even works.
 I actually haven't tested it.
   Support would also involve updating the build scripts to support building a GMS1.4 project.
+- Translations

+  Currently all messages are English and hardcoded.
+There's not *that* many, so this wouldn't be hard to change, I feel.
+- Code Documentation

+  There's not much right now.
+Would be nice to have

 ## Contributing
 Please contribute